-Home Alone tells the story of a young boy, Kevin McCallister, stranded on his own over Christmas after his family forget to bring him along on a holiday to Paris, and his efforts to protect his home from two bumbling burglars.
+Home Alone tells the story of a young boy, Kevin McCallister, stranded on his own over Christmas after his family forgot to bring him along on a holiday to Paris, and his efforts to protect his home from two bumbling burglars.

-It’s a funny, slapstick affair that holds up after multiple viewings thanks to the presence of Macaulay Culkin, along with Daniel Stern and Joe Pesci and some well put together traps.
+It’s a funny, slapstick affair that holds up after multiple viewings thanks to the magnetic presence of Macaulay Culkin, along with Daniel Stern and Joe Pesci and some well put together traps.

 On the face of it, it’s a largely sentimental affair but as the years have rolled on, one character and one question have bugged us here at loaded.